 Soil and sediments scientists have long understood the importance of particle size distribution to their field.
 Practically every aspect of soil water flow, carbon and nitrogen content, acidity, aeration, and nutrient availability is related to particle size.

 Various approaches have been developed to classify samples into formats useful for categorizing samples and predicting behavior.
 Some soil scientists classify soil particles into sand, silt and clay, and the relative quantities are used to define the texture of a sample.
 Sizes of soil separates according to the U.S. Department of Agriculture (USDA) classification system are as follows:

 Figure 1.
 USDA soil classification system

 Analysis and classification of the sample can be used to create a texture triangle as shown below:

 Figure 2.
 Soil texture triangle, showing the 12 major textural classes, and particle size scales as defined by the USDA.

 Soil fractions give specific characteristics to the soil.
 Clay improves the nutrient holding capacity, increases water retention, soil stability, but is sometimes difficult to till.
 Soils high in sand characteristically have good drainage, aeration, and are relatively easy to till.
 Soils high in silt will be intermediate.

 Another approach to classifying soil and sediment samples uses the Phi scale – see below:

-Expert speaker Dr. Andy Ward discusses the critical role particle size analysis plays in the characterization of soils and sediments.
-An Adjunct Professor at Washington State University and former Senior Scientist at the Pacific Northwest National Laboratory, Dr. Ward is currently a Consultant Geohydrologist with the Caribbean Institute of Meterology and Hydrology.
-Data from multiple experiments involving the LA-950 Particle Size Analyzer are featured.
+View Webinar from Expert speaker Dr. Andy Ward discusses the critical role particle size analysis plays in the characterization of soils and sediments.
+An Adjunct Professor at Washington State University and former Senior Scientist at the Pacific Northwest National Laboratory, Dr. Ward is currently a Consultant Geohydrologist with the Caribbean Institute of Meterology and Hydrology:

 Do you have any questions or requests?
 Use this form to contact our specialists.